 “I had attended a number of the Learnovate free seminars and, four years ago, we signed up as a member as I could see the value it would bring to the company in the long-term.
 I could see the benefit of building a platform in the learning space and I asked Learnovate to help with this.”

-Two years ago, Logicearth commissioned the first piece of work with Learnovate – to develop a detailed comparative analysis of the top HTML5 authoring tools.
+In 2016, Logicearth commissioned the first piece of work with Learnovate – to develop a detailed comparative analysis of the top HTML5 authoring tools.
 Logicearth used an Innovation Voucher from Invest NI to pay for the project.

 “We wanted help to understand the developments in HTML5 offering tools.
 We wanted to know what products were out there and the benefits of each.
 The reason we wanted to do this was for us personally to understand the market more comprehensively and also to share with our clients.”